emanuel-braz/my_dev_tools/README.md

   - Click on the timer to stop it
   - Show the timer on the status bar

-- Menu to exports all files from folder (Right click on the folder)
+- Right click on the folder to generate barrel file
     - dart
     - typescript
+    - unsupported languages configured on user settings

 - Games 👾
     - Play Tic Tac Toe 🀄️